How we're using your information?

-If your household has entered a new social housing tenancy, social housing providers will share your personal information with the Ministry of Housing, Communities & Local Government for research and statistical purposes.
+If you've entered a new social housing tenancy, social housing providers will share your personal information with the Ministry of Housing, Communities & Local Government (MHCLG) for research and statistical purposes.

 The information is provided via CORE (COntinuous REcording), a website funded and managed by MHCLG.
-It collects information on the tenants/buyers, tenancy/sale and dwelling itself.
-Some of this information is personal and sensitive so MHCLG is responsible for ensuring that all data is processed in line with Data Protection legislation.
+It collects information on the tenants/buyers, tenancy/sale and the property itself.
+Some of this information is personal and sensitive, so MHCLG is responsible for ensuring that all data is processed in line with Data Protection legislation.

-It will not affect your benefits, services or treatments that you get.
+This data collection won't affect the benefits, services or treatments that you get.
 The information shared is anonymous and handled with care in accordance with the law.
-We are collecting and sharing your information to help us understand better the social housing market and inform social housing policy.
+We're collecting and sharing your information to help us understand better the social housing market and inform social housing policy.

 If you want to know more...

-CORE Data is collected on behalf of the Ministry of Housing, Communities and Local Government (MHCLG) for research and statistical purposes only.
-Data providers do not require the consent of tenants to provide the information but tenants have the right to know how and for what purpose your data is being collected, held and use.
+CORE data is collected on behalf of the Ministry of Housing, Communities and Local Government (MHCLG) for research and statistical purposes only.
+Data providers don't need the consent of tenants to provide the information, but tenants have the right to know how, and for what purpose, their data is being collected, held and used.
 The processing must have a lawful basis which, in this case, is that the processing is necessary for the performance of a task carried out in the public interest to meet a function of the Crown, a Minister of the Crown or a government department.

 You have the right to object and you have the right to obtain confirmation that your data is being processed, and to access your personal data.
 You also have the right to have any incorrect personal data corrected.

-The information collected via CORE relates to your tenancy, the dwelling you are living in or buying, and your household.
-Some of the information may have been provided by you as a tenant when signing the new tenancy or buying your property; other has been gathered from the housing management systems of social housing providers.
+The information collected via CORE relates to your tenancy, the property you're living in or buying, and your household.
+Some of the information may have been provided by you as a tenant when signing the new tenancy or buying your property; other data has been gathered from the housing management systems of social housing providers.
 Data collected will be held for as long as necessary for research and statistical purposes.
 When no longer needed, data will be destroyed in a safe manner.

-We are aware that some of the data collected is particularly sensitive: ethnic group; previous tenure in hospital or prison/approved probation hostel support; if household left last settled home because discharged from prison/ long stay hospital/ other institution; or if source of referral is probation/ prison, youth offending team, community mental health team or health service.
+We're aware that some of the data collected is particularly sensitive: ethnic group; previous tenure in hospital or prison/approved probation hostel support; if household left last settled home because discharged from prison/long stay hospital/other institution; or if source of referral is probation/prison, youth offending team, community mental health team or health service.
 Please rest assured that all the information collected via CORE is treated in accordance with Data Protection requirements and guidelines.

 Data is published by MHCLG in aggregate form on an annual basis as part of a report and complementary tables.
 To access the annual publications on lettings please visit: https://www.gov.uk/government/collections/rents-lettings-andtenancies;